 Disaster risk reduction mainly focused on flood events in the past decades.
 However, one of the most impactful water-related climate risks to both nature and humanity is considered to be droughts, many regions in the world have already been hit hard by drought events in recent years.
 Drought impacts are far-reaching and include degraded ecosystems, limited availability of drinking water and loss of food production.
 To be better prepared for future drought events, the High-level Experts and Leaders Panel on Water and Disasters has taken the initiative for a joint action in preparing guiding principles on drought risk management.

 This action was led by Government of the Netherlands with support from Deltares and the Alliance for Global Water Adaptation.
 International experts over the world have contributed to this initiative and this has resulted in a set of guiding principles for operationalizing integrated drought risk management in the context of changing climate.

 The report was launched in a session ‘New perspectives on droughts in a time of climate change’ during the 9thWorld Water Forum and handed over to Dr. Han, High-level Experts and Leaders Panel on Water and Disasters (HELP).

-by a core team consisting of Harm Duel, Henk Wolters, Ingrid Timboe, Judith ter Maat and John Matthews.
+This report was prepared by joint collaborative action from international experts, coordinated by a core team consisting of Harm Duel, Henk Wolters, Ingrid Timboe, Judith ter Maat and John Matthews.

+We are very grateful to the HELP chair Dr. Han Seung-soo for this initiative and the HELP secretariat and HELP advisors in reviewing and shaping the report.
 We would also like to thank Welmoed Jilderda for providing the layout and design for the report.